-- 6.11.1.1 There should be written procedures and records for the receipt of each delivery of each starting material, (including bulk, intermediate or finished goods), primary, secondary and printed packaging materials. - 6.11.1.2 The records of the receipts should include: - a) The name of the material on the delivery note and the containers; - b) The "in-house" name and/or code of material (if different from a); - c) Date of receipt; - d) Supplier's name and manufacturer's name; - e) Manufacturer's batch or reference number; - f) Total quantity and number of containers received; - g) The batch number assigned after receipt; - h) Any relevant comment. - 6.11.1.3 There should be written procedures for the internal labeling, quarantine and storage of starting materials, packaging materials and other materials, as appropriate.
+Guidelines on Good Manufacturing Practice for Finished Pharmaceutical Products - Part 1 6.11.1.2 The records of the receipts should include:

+- a.
+The name of the material on the delivery note and the containers; - b.
+The "in-house" name and/or code of material (if different from a); - c.
+Date of receipt; - d.
+Supplier's name and manufacturer's name; - e.
+Manufacturer's batch or reference number; - f.
+Total quantity and number of containers received; - g.
+The batch number assigned after receipt; - h.
+Any relevant comment. - 6.11.1.3 There should be written procedures for the internal labeling, quarantine and storage of starting materials, packaging materials and other materials, as appropriate.